Triathlon: A global federation

-Around the same time, Canadian Les McDonald held talks with Juan Antonio Samaranch, then President of the International Olympic Committee.
-Samaranch had already declared his intention to add triathlon to the Olympic games as fast as possible, and assured that triathlon could appear as a demonstration sport at the 1992 Olympic Games in Barcelona but only under the auspices of the International Union of Modern Pentathlon and Biathlon (UIPMB).
-Many within the triathlon community were unhappy with the arrangement wishing for their own federation not to be held as part of UIPMB.
+Around the same time, Canadian Les McDonald held talks with Juan Antonio Samaranch, then president of the International Olympic Committee.
+Samaranch had already declared his intention to add triathlon to the Olympic Games as fast as possible, and assured that triathlon could appear as a demonstration sport at the 1992 Olympic Games in Barcelona, but only under the auspices of the International Union of Modern Pentathlon and Biathlon (UIPMB).
+Many within the triathlon community were unhappy with the arrangement, wishing for their own federation not to be held as part of UIPMB.
 Unable to accept the offer, Samaranch established an Olympic working committee for triathlon in an effort to form a consensus on an Olympic route for the sport.
-McDonald was selected as President of the committee, while Sweden's Sture Jonasson was elected as Secretary.
+McDonald was selected as president of the committee, while Sweden's Sture Jonasson was elected as secretary.

 Then in February 1989, an informal meeting was held in Vancouver, Canada, where members of the working committee worked nonstop for a week on the statutes and regulations of the future International Triathlon Union (ITU).
-Then on 1 April 1989, 30 National Federations attended the first ITU Congress in Avignon, France.
-After further discussions on the way forward to reach the Olympics, including the refusal to follow the path of the UIPMB and how triathlon should develop both economically and as a sport, the Congress endorses the creation of the International Triathlon Union and elects its first executive committee.
+Then on 1 April 1989, 30 national federations attended the first ITU Congress in Avignon, France.
+After further discussions on the way forward to reach the Olympics, including the refusal to follow the path of the UIPMB and how triathlon should develop both economically and as a sport, the Congress endorsed the creation of the ITU and elected its first executive committee.
 McDonald was elected president.
-The city of Avignon is also give the honour of hosting the first World Championship.
+The city of Avignon was also given the honour of hosting the first world championship.

 In 1991, the IOC recognized the ITU as the sole governing body for the sport of triathlon at its 97th session in Birmingham, UK.
 In 1993, the Pan American Games approved triathlon for competition at the 1995 Pan Am Games in Mar del Plata, Argentina.
 Then in September 1994, triathlon was added to the Olympic program as a medal earning sport at the 2000 Olympic Games in Sydney, Australia.